What's Inside?

 13 Global Companies Successfully Outsourcing to the Philippines (And What You Can Learn From Their Strategies)

-When Canva’s co-founder decided to outsource their company’s customer service and engineering teams in the Philippines in 2014, other Australian startups called it risky.
+When Canva’s co-founder decided to build their company’s customer service and engineering teams in the Philippines in 2014, other Australian startups called it risky.
 The conventional wisdom said you outsource to cut costs, not to build competitive advantage.
-Today, Canva’s peak $40 billion valuation tells a different story.
+Today, with a valuation of $42 billion as of 2025, the results tell a different story.
 Their Philippine team wasn’t a cost center; it was strategic infrastructure that enabled scale most competitors couldn’t match.

 This shift represents everything that’s changed about Philippine outsourcing since 2020.
 The companies winning today don’t treat offshore teams as vendors.
 They treat them as strategic partners.